 Although the world of SEO could change in an algorithm instant, content marketers always have some control — read that, some control — over how their efforts might rank in search engines.
 Ultimately, good content is king.
 However, sometimes bad optimization just happens to good content, like a rhino trying to play Mozart on a kazoo… or badminton with a bazooka… or hopscotch on a cupcake.

-While SEO basics will remain important in 2018 and beyond, there are several practices that simply must go.
+While SEO basics remain important, there are several practices that simply must go.
 They are rhinos that will stomp all over your content efforts.
 So stop them.
 Stop them, please.

 - Poor user experience